LittleBoyManager/LittleBoy/README.md

-# LittleBoy is eve online bot
+# LittleBoy is a EVE Online Bot

 ### Features